Bittu121/Bittu121/README.md

 ## Work Philosophy

-- Build systems, not just features
+* Build systems, not just features
-- Optimize for scalability from day one
+* Optimize for scalability from day one
-- Write code that other engineers can maintain
+* Write maintainable code
-- Focus on real-world impact over theoretical perfection
+* Focus on real-world impact

 ---